-While it is impossible to notice this if you are in the UK, an ebook’s page on Amazon.co.uk will have the ‘buy button’ removed for all non UK customers, and replaced with the following notice.
+But an ebook’s page on Amazon.co.uk will have the ‘buy button’ removed for all non-UK customers.

 Almost all retailers use geo-protection